-If the class you took was an online course, you must allow at least four weeks for POST to update their training records.
-Classroom-based courses take less time to upload, but they are not uploaded until the instructor or course coordinator delivers a completed roster to the Registrar’s Office, which can take up to seven days.
-If your classroom-based course hours are not reflected after 14 days or your online course hours are not reflected after four weeks, you should contact the Registrar’s Office at (478) 993-4458.
+If the class you took was an independent online course, please allow 48 hours for the credit to show on your POST records.
+Classroom-based courses and online courses that are blended or instructor led are not uploaded until the instructor or course coordinator delivers a completed roster to the Registrar’s Office, which can take up to seven days.
+If your classroom-based course hours are not reflected after 14 days, or your online course hours are not reflected after 48 hours, you should contact the Registrar’s Office at (478) 993-4458.

 GPSTC makes every effort to accommodate your requests to attend training.
 If the class you’d like to take appears full, we encourage you to register for it anyway so that you can be placed on the waiting list.
 Often the instructor can add additional students from the waiting list.

 If you have not received confirmation of acceptance into the course at least 48 hours prior to the course beginning and you decide to try to walk on, we cannot guarantee that you will be placed in the class.